 Therapeutic Yoga Method

-Feel strong in your body, calm in your mind, and clear in your heart.
+Feel free in your body, calm in your mind, and clear in your heart.

 Clarity of Heart Yoga is a Therapeutic Yoga studio in Sedona, Arizona.
 The Therapeutic Yoga Method is a floor-based practice consisting of passive and active movements that help to unwind tension, build strength, calm the mind and regulate the nervous system.